boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ```
 + We can see that our prototype works and prints the string to the console after running!

-## Create an Agressor Script Prototype for UI/UX
+## Create an Aggressor Script Prototype for UI/UX
 In our `/WhereAmI/` directory, create a file named `whereami.cna`.
 This will be the Aggressor script responsible for adding our `whereami` command to the Cobalt Strike beacon console.

 ### whereami.cna